PJotter02/Raindrop/README.md

       - For my laptop, I need to use ctrl+fn+b

 ##How to Migrate changes in Django Project
-1) Use the above command to step execution
+1) Use the above command to stop execution
 2) type python manage.py migrate